Home / Journals / MCB / Vol.4, No.3, 2007

 Molecular & Cellular Biomechanics, Vol.4, No.3, pp. 133-142, 2007, DOI:10.3970/mcb.2007.004.133

 Abstract Tumor metastasis is the leading cause of nearly all cancer related deaths.
 While several experimental and computational studies have addressed individual stages of the complex metastasis process, a comprehensive systems-biology model that links various stages of metastasis has not been put forth as of yet.
 In this paper we discuss the formulation and application of such a model that utilizes basic principles of cell biology, physics and mechanics to study the migratory patterns of tumor cells as they move from the parent tumor site to the connective tissue via the basement membrane.
-The model is first of its kind in… More >
+The model is More >

 • Open AccessOpen Access